-Before you start with the basic principles, you need to realize that Lean management is about continuously improving work processes, purposes, and people.
+Before you start with the basic Lean principles, you need to realize that the Lean methodology is about continuously improving work processes, purposes, and people.

 Instead of trying to hold total control of work processes and keep the spotlight, Lean management encourages shared responsibility and shared leadership.